 It cannot be stopped through “anti-gouging” legislation.
 No one ever believed that this would achieve anything.
 The message had no public resonance at all.

 Because the new money was directly distributed to the population as if by helicopter, it watered down the value of the U.S. dollar in terms of goods and services.
-Growth stopped with rate increases but the Fed has reversed itself again in an attempt to forestall recession.
+Growth stopped with rate increases, but the Fed has reversed itself again in an attempt to forestall recession.

 There is no easy fix to this.
-Lowering energy prices with more supply can help but there is a point at which lower prices actually reduce supply, simply because it no longer pays the bills to drill and refine.
-By all means, deregulate but this much I can promise you: it will not fix the inflation problem.
+Lowering energy prices with more supply can help, but there is a point at which lower prices actually reduce supply, simply because it no longer pays the bills to drill and refine.
+By all means, deregulate.
+But this much I can promise you: It will not fix the inflation problem.

 Nor should the Trump administration be overly concerned about the boogeyman called “deflation.”
 The people always benefit from rising purchasing power.
-Producers can cope just fine, as the computer and software industry have proven for the better part of 30 years.
+Producers can cope just fine, as the computer and software industries have proven for the better part of 30 years.
 Absolutely no policy choices should be made under the motive to stop deflation.
-That is no way a threat right now.
+That is in no way a threat right now.

 Price controls are anathema under all circumstances.